-- No other English language test results will be accepted; - Exempted from an English test are students who are a native English speaker from the USA, UK, Canada, Ireland, Australia, New Zealand or South Africa or whose undergraduate programme was taught completely in the English language in one of the following countries: USA, Canada, Australia, New Zealand, South Africa or within the EU/EEA. - b.
-A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average; - c.
-A GMAT score of at least 600.
-Students with a bachelor's degree from a Dutch university are exempted from a GMAT test in case they meet the stated GPA requirement.
-If they fail the GPA requirement they are eligible with a GMAT score of at least 600; - d.
-A motivation letter and a curriculum vitae. - e.
-The test results may not be more than 2 years old. - There are programme specific admission requirements.
-These programme specific requirements are included in the Annex 1.
+Exempted from an English test are students who are a native English speaker from the USA, UK, Canada, Ireland, Australia, New Zealand or South Africa or whose undergraduate programme was taught completely in the English language in one of the following countries: USA, Canada, Australia, New Zealand, South Africa or within the EU/EEA.

+- A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average.
+The RSM Admissions Manager will ultimately decide whether a GPA is sufficient or not. - A GMAT score of at least 600.
+Students with a bachelor's degree from a Dutch university are exempted from a GMAT test in case they meet the stated GPA requirement (exception: applicants for the MiM programme always have to submit a GMAT score of 600 minimum).
+If they fail the GPA requirement they are eligible with a GMAT score of at least 600.
+The test results may not be more than 2 years old; - A motivation letter and a curriculum vitae. - c.
+There are mandatory application and registration procedures with deadlines.
+These procedures will be timely published on the RSM website.
+Applications and registrations that do not comply with these procedures will not be processed.